millipedia/MillcoBrowser/README.md

 CMS Made Simple module to enable use of [Responsive Filemanager](http://www.responsivefilemanager.com) within other modules.

 This is a very quick replacement for the GBFilemanager module, it's not really ready for production but if you need something in a hurry then knock yourself out.
+##Installing

+If you [download a zipped version](https://github.com/millipedia/MillcoBrowser/archive/master.zip) of this project rather than checking it out via git you'll need to change the name of the folder to MillcoBrowser rather than MillcoBrowser-master before you upload it to your modules directory.

 ##Usage